Seeds Saving & Storing

 6. Finally, if you want to save your own seeds, and I recommend that you do, you’ll need to plant open-pollinated varieties.
 They’ll come back true to the mother plant – most of the time, but the hybrids won’t.
 There’s no telling what you’ll get from them – if anything.

-Products for pest control, lawn and garden care are available in independent garden retailers that stock organic products and online at the Natural Organic Warehouse (NOW).
-Also products are available in the Dirt Doctor's Corner of your favorite garden center.
+Products for pest control, lawn and garden care are available in independent garden retailers that stock organic products and online.
+Also products are available in the Dirt Doctor's Destinations of your favorite garden center.

 If you have questions on this newsletter or any other topic, tune in this Sunday from 8am - 11am CST to the Dirt Doctor Radio Show.
 Listen on the internet or click here to find a station in your area.